Skip to content

 The Sinch SDK can provide access to raw video frames via a callback function.
 This callback can be used to achieve rich functionality such as applying filters, adding stickers to the video frames or saving the video frame as an image.

-Your video frame handler needs to implement RemoteVideoFrameListener interface by implementing the onFrame() callback.
-Note that this method blocks rendering.
-In-place modification of provided I420 frame be rendered.
+Implement a video frame handler by providing RemoteVideoFrameListener with the onFrame() callback.
+Note: this method runs in the render path; in-place modification of the provided I420 frame will be rendered.

 Example: